christc4/websites-2024/archive.avsbq.org/misc/personal/school/a_level/geography/notes/index.md

-Most of this stuff is a direct copy-paste job from David Redfern's substack.
-With a few tweaks to make sentences more concise.
+# A-Level geography notes

-He's a good source.
+Most of this stuff is a direct copy-paste job rom David Redfern's substack.
+Some pages have a direct source link others do not, just search the page title followed by &apos;David Redfern Substack&apos; and it should  come up.